Large Scale Scene Text Verification with Guided Attention: Experiments

 The maximum length of the character sequence could be tuned as an hyperparameter.
 This is an interesting aspect of our scene text verification problem.
 It is because when we need to decide which candidate business name the storefront represents, sometimes we only need, for example, the first 20 characters.
 In the example Fig~\ref{fig:HardNegExample}, we only need the first 15 characters to determine which candidate is the positive one.

 Note that this maximum length $N$ only affects those candidates with length longer than it.
 We simply cut the longer text to keep the first $N$ characters.
 This is also a difference between our problem w.r.t traditional VQA problem, since usually we will not cut the question in VQA task.
-Data distribution w.r.t the length of candidates is in appendix.

 The Precision/Recall curve w.r.t the maximum length is in Fig. \ref{fig:pr_cut_off_len}.
 We can see that the peak is when the maximum length set to 40 for our task.
 However, other lengths also achieve reasonable performance.
 Besides, the value is dataset dependant.
 This experiment aims at illustrating an unique property of our problem and is important in deployment since the shorter the sequence, the faster the model could run.
 So there is a trade-off between the performance and efficiency.
 We use 40 as our final model choice.